Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Uplink Data Transmission and Performance Analysis With MR Combining

-with $\xi_{mk'} = \mathrm{tr}\big( ( \pmb{\Phi}^H \mathbf{R}_{m} \pmb{\Phi} \widetilde{\mathbf{R}}_{mk'})^2 \big)$, $\delta_{mk'} =\beta_{mk'} + \mathrm{tr}\big( \pmb{\Phi}^H \mathbf{R}_{m} \pmb{\Phi} \widetilde{\mathbf{R}}_{mk'} \big)$, and $\gamma_{mk}$ given in \eqref{eq:gammamk}. \end{theorem} \begin{proof} See Appendix~\ref{appendix:ULMR}. \end{proof} By direct inspection of the SINR in \eqref{eq:ClosedFormSINR}, the numerator increases with the square of the sum of the variances of the channel estimates, $\gamma_{mk},\forall m$ thanks to the joint coherent transmission, i.e., all the $M$ APs transmit the same data to the user.
-On the other hand, the first term in the denominator represents the power of the coherent interference.
-Due to the limited and finite number of orthogonal pilot sequences being used, the second term in the denominator represents the impact of pilot contamination.
-The last term is the additive noise.
-If the coherence time is sufficiently large that every user can utilize its own orthogonal pilot sequence, the uplink net throughput of the user~$k$ can still be obtained from \eqref{eq:ULRate}, but the effective SINR simplifies to
+with $\delta_{mk'} =\beta_{mk'} + \mathrm{tr}( \pmb{\Theta}_{mk'} )$, $c_{mk}$ given in \eqref{eq:cmk}, and $\gamma_{mk}$ given in \eqref{eq:gammamk}. \end{theorem} \begin{proof} See Appendix~\ref{appendix:ULMR}. \end{proof} By direct inspection of the SINR in \eqref{eq:ClosedFormSINR}, we observe that the numerator increases with the square of the sum of the variances of the channel estimates, $\gamma_{mk},\forall m$ thanks to the joint signal processing, i.e., the received signals form the $M$ APs are sent to the CPU for centralized data detection.
+On the other hand, the first term in \eqref{eq:MIuk} represents the power of the mutual interference.
+The use of an RIS to support multiple users introduce the extra interference shown in the second and third terms in \eqref{eq:MIuk}.
+Due to the limited and finite number of orthogonal pilot sequences being used, the fourth term in \eqref{eq:MIuk} dominates the impact of pilot contamination.
+The second term in the denominator in \eqref{eq:ClosedFormSINR} is the additive noise.
+If the coherence time is sufficiently large that every user can utilize its own orthogonal pilot sequence, the uplink net throughput of the user~$k$ can still be obtained from \eqref{eq:ULRate}, but the effective SINR simplifies to \eqref{eq:SINRULv1}.
 The SINR in \eqref{eq:ClosedFormSINR} is a multivariate function of the matrix of phase shifts of the RIS and of the channel statistics, i.e., the channel covariance matrices.
-Table~\ref{Table:CompareUL} gives a comparison of the uplink SINR expression of the user $k$ with and without the presence of the RIS.
-By direct inspection of $|\mathsf{DS}_{uk}|^2$, we evince that the strength of the desired signal gets better thanks to the assistance of the RIS.
-However, the coherent and non-coherent interference become more severe as well, due to the need of estimating both the direct and indirect links in the presence of the RIS.
-By assigning the orthogonal pilot sequences to all the $K$ users, the coherent interference represented by $\mathsf{CI}_{uk}$ can be completely suppressed.
-In Section~\ref{Sec:NumRes}, the performance of Cell-Free Massive MIMO and RIS-assisted Cell-Free Massive MIMO are compared with the aid of numerical simulations.
+Table~\ref{Table:CompareUL} gives a comparison of the obtained uplink SINR of the user $k$ with and without the presence of the RIS.
+By direct inspection of $|\mathsf{DS}_{uk}|^2$, we evince that the strength of the desired signal increases thanks to the assistance of the RIS.
+However, the mutual interference becomes more severe as well, due to the need of estimating both the direct and indirect links in the presence of the RIS.
+By assigning orthogonal pilot signals to all the $K$ users, the coherent interference can be completely suppressed.
+In Section~\ref{Sec:NumRes}, the performance of Cell-Free Massive MIMO and RIS-assisted Cell-Free Massive MIMO is compared with the aid of numerical simulations.